SamsonStarmerLee/TF2_Shaders/README.md

 ![Process](Images/Process.png)

 ### TODO

+As you can see in the above image, the final appearance of the Medic is somewhat over-exposed.
+UE4 has a tendency to apply eye adjustment and bloom effects liberally, which clash with TF2's flat artistic style.
+I have not adjusted these, but reducing those effects would create a more illustrative style.
+Because this post-processing effect is applied before tonemapping, that is another thing that could be adjusted to affect the final result.

 Because lighting is desaturated before being applied, coloured lighting does not work, nor does it affect the rim or phong lighting.